KooperL/portfolio/README.md

-# Svelte-pocketbase-quickstart
+# Introduction

-Use this quickstart to skip all the boilerplate and begin building your project ASAP!
+Welcome to the guts of my portfolio, have a poke around the source code and check it out live!

+Find the website here: [kooperlingohr.com](https://kooperlingohr.com)